 - Serve bread fresh and warm, with your favorite blend of good olive oil, freshly ground black pepper, and balsamic vinegar!

-by chewoutloud, adapted from Jo’s Rosemary Bread
+adapted from Jo’s Rosemary Bread